Ward's big day helps No. 9 Michigan St rout Green Bay 104-83

 Sandy Cohen III scored 22 points for Green Bay, which actually led 24-20 before a 27-4 run by Michigan State.
 The Phoenix (6-6) had only one timeout left by halftime, but nothing they tried was enough to slow the Spartans.

-The 6-foot-9, 245-pound Ward was particularly impressive in transition.
-Seconds after a made basket by Green Bay, Ward beat everyone down the court for a layup that made it 40-28 and led to one of Green Bay's timeouts.
+Michigan State (9-2) made its last seven shots of the first half to take a 64-35 lead.

+"This is a hard game for us, because we play fast, they play fast, and they're just faster," Green Bay coach Linc Darner said.
+"But I thought the second half, our guys did a great job of battling and competing and staying respectable."

-The end of the half was an even bigger fiasco for the Phoenix.
-Cassius Winston made a layup in the final seconds for Michigan State, but there was enough time for Xavier Tillman to steal the ball and add a 3-pointer.
+The low point for the Phoenix was probably the end of the first half.
+Cassius Winston made a layup in the final seconds for Michigan State, and there was enough time for Xavier Tillman to steal the ball and add a 3-pointer .

 For a while, the Spartans appeared to have a chance to break the school record of 121 points.
-They had 75 with 15:00 remaining, but they couldn't quite keep up that pace.
+They had 75 with 15 minutes remaining, but they couldn't keep up that pace and were actually outscored 48-40 in the second half.

+"What I didn't like is, we have to learn how to finish," Michigan State coach Tom Izzo said.
+"Finish games, finish practice and finish seasons.
+I didn't like the way we finished the last couple of seasons, so our motto has been: Let's try to finish every event, every day that we're doing.
+Today, we did not finish."

 BIG PICTURE

 Green Bay: The Phoenix have put up plenty of points this season.
-They were averaging 85 points before Sunday.
+They're averaging 85 points a game.
 But they weren't able to take Michigan State out of its comfort zone, and they didn't do a good job stemming the tide when the Spartans went on their first-half run.

 POLL IMPLICATIONS